conacts/obsidian/math/116 Propositional Logic.md

 TARGET DECK: Discrete Math
 # Propositional Logic
-A sentence that is either true or false but not both is called a proposition.
+**Definition:** A sentence that is either true or false but not both is called a proposition.
 A proposition is typically expressed as a declarative sentence.

-Example of proposition:
+**Example of proposition:**
 > True statement :: "The earth is round"
 > False statement :: "4 is a prime number"

-Propositional variables: "p, q and r" are the propositional variables since "x, y and z" are typically used for real numbers.
+**Propositional variables:** "p, q and r" are the propositional variables since "x, y and z" are typically used for real numbers.

-Truth value: The outcome of the statement where the value is either true or false.
+**Truth value:** The outcome of the statement where the value is either true or false.

-Proposition Table:
+#### Connectives and Logical Operators

+**Proposition Table:**

 | Connectives                       | Notation              | English                               |
 | --------------------------------- | --------------------- | ------------------------------------- |
 | Negation ($\lnot$)                | $\lnot$p              | "not p" / "it is not the case that p" |